wellspringcp/wellspring/04-suffrage/04-suffrage-apologia.md

 ## Eligibility to vote:

 We want to ensure that all indepagents which labour and pay taxes (or natures rents which make up taxes) for a particular term, are eligible to vote to control the policies and offices which influence the labour they perform over such a term.
-It stands to reason that people who pay taxes should have controlling say in how that money is spent.
+It stands to reason that (only) people who pay taxes should have controlling say in how that money is spent.

 ### Agency